11.00 Leave Policies

-Paid time off is available to all full-time employees and can be used for vacation, personal time off, sick leave, or maternity leave/ paternity leave.
-Bereavement leave is a separate category of leave (see section 6.1.2).
-You will start accruing paid time off when you begin employment and may use your accrued paid time off only after 90 days of continuous employment.
-First Environments requires that paid time off be used before unpaid leave can be granted.
-If you work fewer hours, you will accrue fewer hours of PTO per pay period.
-Paid Time Off accrual is based on the number of hours you actually work (up to 40 per week) and the number of PTO hours reported, not on the number of hours your are scheduled to work. **Temporary/Seasonal Employees see 2.1.9 41
+Paid time off is available to all full-time employees and can be used for vacation, personal, sick leave, and/or maternity leave/paternity leave.
+Bereavement leave is a separate category of leave and is discussed further in section 11.3.
+You will start accruing paid time off when you begin employment and may use your accrued paid time off only after a successful 90 day probationary period of continuous employment.

 Years Completed Full-time Employees (working 36 – 40 hours per week)

-For unexpected absences, such as those resulting from illness or injury, you should contact the Center as soon as you know you will be absent or at least 1 hour prior to your scheduled shift.
-Call 541-9452 and leave a message if before hours of operation.
-You must report your absence to administrative staff.
-If you have an extended illness, time off, after the first day, will be considered approved if you have a doctor’s note.
+For unexpected absences, such as those resulting from illness or injury, you should contact the Center as soon as you know you will be absent or at least 2 hours prior to your scheduled shift.
+Employees must call (919) 541-9452 and leave a message before 6:30am and call/ text the Director at (984)234-9301.

 FEELC Voluntary Leave Transfer Program

-First Environments provides 5 health days for all full-time employees who have successfully completed FEELC’s probationary period, beginning on January 1 of each year.
+First Environments provides 5 health days for all full-time employees who have successfully completed FEELC’s probationary period.
+This time will automatically be added to your PTO bank.
 Staff who start at FEELC after that point will receive a prorated amount.
-These days must be scheduled and approved by Human Resources or the Director.
+These days must be scheduled and approved by the Director.

 First Environments will provide employees, who have successfully completed their 90 day orientation period, with bereavement leave for making funeral arrangements, attendance at any wake, and funeral attendance for an immediate family member.
 “Immediate family members” are identified as your spouse, domestic partner*, parents, children, brother, sister, parents of the spouse, grandparents, grandchildren, grandchildren of the spouse, step-sister, step-brother, half-sister, half-brother, step-mother, step-father, step-children, brother-in-law, sister-in-law, son-in-law, daughter-in-law, and foster children.
 The length of the leave will depend on the location of the services.
 The employee will be allowed 3 days of leave if the immediate family member’s services are located in North Carolina.
 The employee will be allowed 5 days of leave to travel out of state and attend services for the deceased outside of North Carolina (for part-time eployees, leave is prorated based on thier weekly schedule).
 As a kindness to employees, First Environments will pay Bereavement leave while an employee is out on FMLA.